 New Student Orientation aims to aid new undergraduate students and their families in the academic, personal, social, and cultural transition to the George Washington University and D.C. community.
 Our goal is to introduce you to the academic culture, community expectations and resources, and involvement opportunities both on-campus and around the city.
 We hope you take advantage of all that GW has to offer and that you utilize the people around you for support and guidance as you begin your journey here at GW.

-Orientation takes place the week of August 23rd following first-year move-in and includes co-curricular programs, academic sessions, social activities, and opportunities to explore campus and the city.
-Events and activities are both online and in-person.
+Orientation takes place the week following first-year move-in and includes co-curricular programs, academic sessions, social activities, and opportunities to explore campus and the city.
+Events and activities are both in-person and online.
 More information will be provided via email over the summer about co-curricular program offerings.
-Registration for Fall Orientation will be available in the admitted student portal after May 1, and registration for co-curricular programs will open up later this summer.
 Check out the next steps for new students, preview the Orientation program schedule, and get to know the O-Team before you arrive to campus this fall!

 "...I feel for the first time I was fully engaged in an orientation and could retain a lot of information.
 Thank you for the wonderful virtual experience and the hard work that went into planning and implementing everything.
 It's amazing."